JamieBort/Portfolio-Website/README.md

 * display to the user all of the projects that I wish them to see.
 * show my interests as they pertain to my career and technical abilities.
 * show off my skills to the user without them having to navigate to my projects.
 * display in a graph, chart, or other visual representation my level of skills for each technology.
+* follow accessibility standards.

 ### Functional Requirements